 Daily Mail - 8 July 2019

-The number of sex discrimination claims by workers has increased by 69% to a five-year high, new research suggests.
+New research suggests that the number of sex discrimination claims by employees has increased by 69%, reaching a five-year high.

 More than 9,300 claims were made in the past year, with women increasingly likely to come forward since the start of the MeToo movement, said employment lawyers GQ Littler.

 Moves by companies to tackle sex discrimination, such as banning alcohol at work-related events, or discouraging hugging, are not preventing claims being made, said the law firm.

 Allegations of sexual assault against Harvey Weinstein, one of Hollywood’s most powerful figures, triggered a wide reckoning for men accused of improper behaviour in October 2017.